-- 1 From Configure, choose RIP > PS settings. - 2 Specify settings for the options.
+- 1 From Configure, choose RIP > PS settings.

+- 2 Specify settings for the options.

+- 3 Save your changes.

 For information about PostScript settings, see Configuration and Setup, which is part of the user documentation set.

 Configure PCL settings

 If your Fiery server supports PCL, you can set the default settings for the following options that affect all PCL jobs.